-On February 16, 2021, the SEC declared effective our registration statement on Form S-1 (File No. 333-233586), as amended, filed in connection with an underwritten public offering (the "Offering") of units ("Units") at an offering price of \$6.00 per Unit, each consisting of one share of common stock, par value \$0.01 per share ("Common Stock"), and one common stock purchase warrant to purchase one share of Common Stock (the "Warrant") pursuant to that certain underwriting agreement, dated February 16, 2021, between the Company and the underwriters named therein.
+On February 16, 2021, the SEC declared effective our registration statement on Form S-1 (File No. 333-233586), as amended, filed in connection with an underwritten public offering (the "Offering") of units ("Units") at an Offering price of \$6.00 per Unit, each consisting of one share of common stock, par value \$0.01 per share ("Common Stock"), and one common stock purchase warrant to purchase one share of common stock (the "Warrant") pursuant to that certain underwriting agreement, dated February 16, 2021, between the Company and the underwriters named therein.
 We filed a prospectus with the SEC on February 18, 2021 (the "Prospectus").

-On February 19, 2021, the Company closed the Offering and sold and issued an aggregate of 1,333,334 shares of Common Stock and 1,533,333 Warrants, for approximate gross proceeds of \$8.0 million, before deducting underwriting discounts and commissions and estimated offering expenses of \$715,000, for net proceeds of approximately \$7,285,000.
-No offering expenses were paid directly or indirectly to any of our directors or officers (or their associates) or persons owning ten percent or more of any class of our equity securities or to any other affiliates.
-We issued the representative of such underwriters a five-year common stock purchase warrant exercisable at \$7.50 per share for up to 15,333 shares of Common Stock, exercisable as of August 19, 2021.
+On February 19, 2021, the Company closed the Offering and sold and issued an aggregate of 1,333,334 shares of Common Stock and 1,533,333 Warrants, for approximate gross proceeds of \$8.0 million, before deducting underwriting discounts and commissions and estimated Offering expenses of \$715,000, for net proceeds of approximately \$7,285,000.
+No Offering expenses were paid directly or indirectly to any of our directors or officers (or their associates) or persons owning ten percent or more of any class of our equity securities or to any other affiliates.
+We issued the representative of such underwriters a five-year common stock purchase warrant exercisable at \$7.50 per share for up to 15,333 shares of Common Stock, exercisable as of August 19,2021.

-The sole book-running managing underwriter of the offering was Kingswood Capital Markets, a division of Benchmark Investments, Inc. R.F.
-Lafferty Co., Inc. also participated in the offering.
+The sole book-running managing underwriter of the Offering was EF Hutton, f/k/a Kingswood Capital Markets, a division of Benchmark Investments, Inc. R.F.
+Lafferty Co., Inc. also participated in the Offering.

 Upon receipt, the net proceeds from the Offering were held in cash and cash equivalents, primarily bank deposits and money market funds.
-Through March 30, 2021, we have used a portion of the net proceeds from our Offering for working capital and for general corporate purposes, which include, but are not limited to, inventory production and marketing for the Company's subsidiary, Gaucho Group, Inc., costs of this Offering, and operating expenses.
-There has been no material change in the planned use of proceeds from our Offering from those disclosed in the Prospectus.
+Through December 31, 2021, we have used a portion of the net proceeds from our Offering for working capital and for general corporate purposes, which include, but are not limited to, inventory production and marketing for the Company's subsidiary, Gaucho Group, Inc., costs of the Offering, and operating expenses.

 ITEM 6.
-Selected Financial Data
+[RESERVED]